akka/akka/docs/src/main/paradox/scala/http/introduction.md

 for details).
 @@@

-The `Route` created using the Route DSL is then "bound" to a port to start serving HTTP requests:
+The @unidoc[Route] created using the Route DSL is then "bound" to a port to start serving HTTP requests:

 Scala
 :   @@snip [HttpServerExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpServerExampleSpec.scala) { #minimal-routing-example }